officefloor/OoFunctionImperativeReactive/README.md

  1. Once done, the application can be stopped with `mvn net.officefloor.maven:officefloor-maven-plugin:close`

 For more information, see [OfficeFloor](http://officefloor.net) - particularly the [tutorials](http://officefloor.net/tutorials/)

-Note: for Windows users there is a [file creation issue assuming posix environment](https://github.com/sagenschneider/OfficeFloor/issues/312).
-This is actively being worked on and should be resolved shortly.
-To see working please run on Linux (posix system).